We’re talking about delicious Spanish foods that come straight from the streets of Seville to the kitchens of Catalonia!

 And don’t feel obligated to stick to a recipe precisely.
 You can spice it up or cool it down depending on what types of spices and herbs you want to use in this wonderful Spanish tapas dish.

-Paella is a flavorsome rice dish served with vegetables and meats.
+It is a flavorsome Spanish rice dish served with vegetables and meats.
 It can be made with chicken, rabbit, or both.
 Or, sometimes seafood is used in the dish such as fish, muscles, calamari, and others!